-- To provide a coat for your child to wear, even when the weather looks good! - PE (Energy club) will usually be on a Thursday afternoon, however, Reception children should have a PE kit available all week (we will send these home for washing) - Nursery children to have a change of clothes, which should be kept on their peg. - In the nursery, you can visit the library on Friday morning with your child and choose a book; Reception children visit the library on a Monday afternoon with their class. - Nursery sessions begin at 8:45am and end at 11:45am; the Reception day begins at 8:55am and ends at 3:10pm Learning Journeys...
+- To provide a coat for your child to wear, even when the weather looks good! - Reception children should have a PE kit available all week (we will send these home for washing) - Nursery children to have a change of clothes, which should be kept on their peg. - In the nursery, you can visit the library on Friday morning with your child and choose a book; Reception children visit the library on a Wednesday afternoon with their class. - Nursery sessions begin at 8:45am and end at 11:45am; the Reception day begins at 8:55am and ends at 3:10pm (doors open at 8:45am)

+Learning Journeys...

-From September 2014, information will be recorded on a specially designed online format called 'Tapestry'.
+Learning Journeys are available on a specially designed online format called 'Tapestry'.
 Observations can be viewed by parents and added to, by parents (using a specific password just for their own child's information).
 We will continue to hold Learning Journey open sessions every term in the Nursery and Reception class - inviting parents and carers to come and look through the learning journeys (using class laptops) and to discuss children's progress.
+Parents' Evenings will also take place in the reception class, in line with the rest of the school.